 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 If there was ever a place in the house that needed extra light, it’s the shaded areas beneath the cabinets.
-Any time you’re looking under the cabinets, you’re standing between the ceiling light and the area beneath the cabinets, plunging them further into shade.
+Any time you’re looking under the cabinets, you’re standing between the ceiling light and the area beneath the cabinets, plunging them further into the shade.

 Whether you need more light in the kitchen, in the closet, over your workbench, or for your computer desk, under-cabinet lights are the way to go.
 All but a few of them are LED lights that keep electricity usage to a minimum.
 LEDs used to have artificial-looking light that was hard on the eyes, but the technology has advanced.
 Now they can produce a warm, soft glow or a bright white light without hurting your eyes either way.

 The physical size of under-cabinet lights is important.
-You have limited space under the cabinets that you don’t want it taken up by huge lights, so you need flat lights that lay as flush with the mounting surface as possible.
+You have limited space under the cabinets that you don’t want to be taken up by huge lights, so you need flat lights that lay as flush with the mounting surface as possible.
 Styles of lights are rolled strips, hard light bars, and round puck lights.
 Get out a measuring tape and see how much room there is from the bottom of the cabinets to the top of the tallest appliance or item under the cabinet.
 If you’ve only got two inches left, a light that hangs down two and a half inches isn’t going to work for you.

 Direct wire: Direct wire lights are lights that must be hardwired to the wires in the wall.
 Unless you’re comfortable doing electrical work, you should hire an electrician to install them for you.
 Keep in mind that this entails an additional expense beyond what you’re paying for the lighting itself.